 We traveled to England to rediscover and expand our knowledge of the rich historical legacy passed down through the ages.
 History bequeathed us hints, tracks, and traces in the land emerging from the Neolithic era, as the ice age sheet melted away, and early humans hunted to extinction the woolly mammoth and aurochs.
-We examined human technology leaps in the late Neolithic period with the construction of the mysterious Stonehenge, and numerous other henges throughout the country.
+No one can travel to England without being in awe of human technology leaps in the late Neolithic period to witness the construction of the mysterious Stonehenge, and numerous other henges throughout the country.

 The Bronze and Iron Ages brought to light the emerging sophistication of tools, agriculture, and art.
 Multiple invasions from the Continent ushered in diversity of language, culture, and the intermixing of civilization through intratribal warfare.
 At the latter half of the post-Classical period, the Roman invasion introduced shocking societal changes that divulged the high art and lifestyle of amazing aesthetic building, mosaic tile designs, writing, detailed jewelry, statuary, heated rooms and baths, and road construction that contributed to advancing enlightenment.

 The disintegration of the Roman Empire and the resultant collapse of bureaucratic infrastructure left England to cloister and consolidate knowledge in scattered monasteries.
 It would eventually reemerge amidst a revolution of language amalgamation between the preexisting Celtic and the newly invading Germanic tribes—Saxons, Angles, and Jutes.
 Later, beginning in 1066, French entered into the picture through the Norman Conquest; and we must not forget the official language of the church, Latin.